paulpogoda/OSINT-for-countries-V2.0/README.md

 - search for names, legal and tax information
 - maps and cadastres
 - cars and license plates
-- telephones and other personal identifiers
+- people: telephones and other personal identifiers
 - public procurement
 - WHOIS